Skip to product information

 Shipping & Returns

-We ship seeds via Canada Post within Canada for $6 to $8 depending on weight, United States for $20, and Internationally for $20*.
-Live plants, bulbs, and bulbils can only be shipped within Canada.
+We ship seeds via Canada Post within Canada for $6 to $8 depending on weight, and Internationally for a flat rate of $20*.
+Shipping costs to the US will include the cost of a phytosanitary inspection and certificate, as well as tariffs.

 Shipping in Canada

-We ship seeds in Canada via regular letter mail, which is an untracked service, and usually takes 1-3 weeks to arrive once we fulfill your order, but occasionally orders take longer, especially to Ontario and East.
+We ship seeds in Canada via regular letter mail, which is an untracked service, and usually takes 1-3 weeks to arrive once we fulfill your order, but occasionally orders take longer, especially to the Eastern provinces and rural areas.

 Customers can now opt for tracked, express shipping options at checkout if you require faster delivery.